IBM/edge-ai-apis/API ReadMes/README_ModelCompression.md

 ### Distributed AI Model Compression RESTFul API Tutorial

-This tutorial is intended to teach the audience to test the Edge SDK Model Adaptation component.
+This tutorial is intended to teach the audience to test the Distributed AI Model Compression component.
 We provide APIs to perform model compression via structured channel pruning for both TensorFlow and PyTorch models.
 Structured pruning performs a one-shot pruning and returns the model with a user defined sparcity.
 Re-training will be performed by the user.
 For quick reference, developers can read [Pruning Filters for Efficient ConvNets](https://arxiv.org/abs/1608.08710).